erickyudha/BCR_Car-Management-API_OpenAPI3/README.md

 | OpenAPI Swagger UI | http://localhost:8000 | Swagger UI based on `docs/openapi.json` file.
 Can be accessed after running the server. |
 | Static Documentation | [Here](/docs) | Markdown file documentation |

+Authentication and authorization system used are `token-based auth`.

 ## Database Design

 Database model design can be represented by the following diagram: